Royal Fleet Auxiliary

+As of late 2024, the RFA was suffering from severe manpower shortages resulting in only 6 of (then) 11 vessels being able to be crewed on a regular basis.

 History

-The RFA was first established in 1905 to provide coaling ships for the Navy in an era when the change from sail to coal-fired steam engines as the main means of propulsion meant that a network of bases around the world with coaling facilities or a fleet of ships able to supply coal were necessary for a fleet to operate away from its home country.
+The RFA was established in 1905 to provide logistical support for the Navy.
 Since the Royal Navy of that era possessed the largest network of bases around the world of any fleet, the RFA at first took a relatively minor role.

 The RFA first became heavily relied upon by the Royal Navy during World War II, when the British fleet was often far from available bases, either due to the enemy capturing such bases, or, in the Pacific, because of the sheer distances involved.
 World War II also saw naval ships staying at sea for much longer periods than had been the case since the days of sail.
-Techniques of Replenishment at Sea (RAS) were developed.
+Techniques of replenishment at sea (RAS) were developed.
 The auxiliary fleet comprised a diverse collection, with not only RFA ships, but also commissioned warships and merchantmen as well.
 The need for the fleet to be maintained was unambiguously demonstrated by World War II.

 After 1945, the RFA became the Royal Navy's main source of support in the many conflicts that the Navy was involved in.
 The RFA performed important service to the Far East Fleet off Korea from 1950 until 1953, when sustained carrier operations were again mounted in Pacific waters.
 During the extended operations of the Konfrontasi in the 1960s, the RFA was also heavily involved.
 As the network of British bases overseas shrank during the end of the Empire, the Navy increasingly relied on the RFA to supply its ships during routine deployments.

 The RFA played an important role in the largest naval war since 1945, the Falklands War in 1982 (where one vessel was lost and another badly damaged), and also the Gulf War, Kosovo War, Afghanistan Campaign and the 2003 invasion of Iraq.

 In July 2008, the RFA was presented with a Queen's Colour, an honour unique to a civilian organisation.

 Fleet

 Ships in RFA service carry the ship prefix RFA, standing for Royal Fleet Auxiliary, and fly the Blue Ensign defaced with an upright gold killick anchor.
 All Royal Fleet Auxiliaries are built and maintained to Lloyd's Register and Department for Transport standards.

+As of mid-2025, there are 10 ships in service with the Royal Fleet Auxiliary with a total displacement of approximately 272,000 tonnes.
+These figures exclude the merchant navy vessels under charter to the Ministry of Defence performing sealift and fuel provisioning roles.

+Underway replenishment

 The most important role provided by the RFA is replenishment at sea (RAS), therefore the mainstay of the current RFA fleet are the replenishment ships.
+Two classes of vessel are in service as of 2024: and the Tide class.